edu-minetest/nickname/README.md

 Add a nickname to the player(nametag) in minetest.

-grant your nickname privilege first.
+grant your nickname privilege first. now it's the default to common user.

 ```
 /grantme nickname